 The Somavida Team

-Michelle is a 2015 graduate of The Soma Institute.
-She has been an IL practicing licensed clinical massage therapist for the past three years, with over 3,000 hours of experience.
+Michelle is a 2015 graduate of The Soma Institute, Chicago.
+She has been a practicing licensed clinical massage therapist for the past three years, with over 3,000 hours of experience.
 In 2017, Michelle was the "Regional Massage Therapist of the Year" nominee for Massage Envy.
 She likes to combine clinical work with a variety of massage techniques.
 Michelle carries a special empathy for people who live in pain, as she has much personal experience with chronic pain.
-She is in apprenticeship for Precision Neuromuscular Therapy.
+She has a prenatal certification, is in apprenticeship for Precision Neuromuscular Therapy and facilitates a networking group for area Licensed Massage Therapists.

 Michelle states, "My drive comes from compassion for my clients and understanding how pain can inhibit activity and well-being.